 have the place to yourself.

 Located right in town, the Lake City Ice Park has around 15 routes with 60 to 100ft pitches with mixed grades WI 3 to 5.
+The ice routes are created by a series of pipes that run from the city water tanks to the park.
+The park is a hour drive from Crested Butte.
 A trip to Lake City will not only provide a day of rugged ice climbing, but a visit to the town itself is an experience to be had.
 With a year round population of under 1,000 people, the locals are extremely hardy folk with a wealth of backcountry and outdoor experience.
 This National Historic District is surrounded by national forest and incredible peaks; you’ll take a step back in time with a slow pace of living and leave with an enormous respect for the surrounding area.